-RabbitMQ is a lightweight application available for most of the popular operating systems.
+RabbitMQ is a lightweight application available for the most popular operating systems.
 RabbitMQ supports multiple messaging protocols.
-RabbitMQ can be easily deployed in a distributed and federated configurations to meet high-scale, high-availability requirements.
-This tutorial will help you to install RabbitMQ on Debian 9 Stretch and Debian 8 Jessie systems.
+RabbitMQ can be easily deployed in distributed and federated configurations to meet high-scale, high-availability requirements.
+This tutorial will help you to install RabbitMQ on Debian 11 and Debian 10 systems.

 Step 1 – Installing Erlang

 RabbitMQ requires Erlang to be installed on the system.
-So first of all, You can simply download erlang repository package from its official website and install on your system.
+So first of all, You can simply download the erlang repository package from its official website and install it on your system.

 wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb sudo dpkg -i erlang-solutions_1.0_all.deb

-Run the following commands to update Apt cache and install Erlang packages.
+Run the following commands to update the Apt cache and install Erlang packages.

 sudo apt-get update sudo apt-get install erlang erlang-nox